Adversarially Robust Spiking Neural Networks Through Conversion: Experimental Results

 \subsection{Further Experiments}

 \textbf{Query-based Black-box Robustness:} We evaluated SNNs with adversaries who have no knowledge of the defended model parameters, but can send a limited number of queries to it.
-Results are shown in Fig.~\ref{fig:square_attacks}, where our models consistently yield higher robustness (CIFAR-10 at 5000 queries: Ours: 50.2 vs. SNN-RAT: 46.3, CIFAR-100: 18.8 vs. 17.5).
+Results are shown in Fig.~\ref{fig:square_attacks}, where our models consistently yield higher robustness (CIFAR-10 at 5000 queries: Ours: 50.2\% vs. SNN-RAT: 46.3\%, CIFAR-100: 18.8\% vs. 17.5\%).
 We also see that after 1000 queries, the baseline ANN shows weaker resilience than our SNNs.
-This reveals improved black-box robustness upon conversion to a spiking architecture, which is consistent with previous findings~\cite{sharmin2020inherent}.
+This reveals improved black-box robustness upon conversion to a spiking architecture, which is consistent with previous findings~\citep{sharmin2020inherent}.

-\textbf{Transfer-based Black-box Robustness:} Previous work \cite{Athalye:2018} suggests that transfer-based attacks should be considered as a baseline to verify no potential influence of gradient masking or obfuscation.
+\textbf{Transfer-based Black-box Robustness:} Previous work \citep{Athalye:2018} suggests that transfer-based attacks should be considered as a baseline to verify no potential influence of gradient masking or obfuscation.
 Accordingly, we present our evaluations in Suppl.~\ref{supp:b1}, where we verify (in Table~\ref{tab:bb_transfer_attacks}) that fully black-box transfer attacks succeed less often than our ensemble white-box evaluations.

 \textbf{Performance of Ensemble Attacks:} We elaborate the effectiveness of our ensemble attack approach in Suppl.~\ref{supp:b2}.
 In brief, we reveal that changing the shape or dampening magnitude of the surrogate gradient during BPTT can result in much stronger adversaries.
+Specifically, these attacks revealed stronger and more accurate robustness evaluations for SNNs directly optimized with AT~\citep{ding2022snn}.
+Moreover, we present a comparison of robust baseline ANNs and converted SNNs under analogous attacks in Table~\ref{tab:comparing_ann_snn_c10}, where we highlight the need for an ensemble setting for SNNs, since naive evaluations can be misleading in relation to ANNs.
 We argue that our attacks reveal a more reliable robustness quantification for SNNs.